b-jesch/skin.estuary.modv2/README.md

 ### 21.2.0+omega ###
 - .7
   * Title position on timeshift in music OSD fixed (PVR Radio)
+  * Visibility of EDL and Cuts in seek bar fixed

 - .6
   * Jump2Letter for Interprets (music videos) implemented